mrc-ide/skadi-chart/README.md

   chart.addTraces(lines);
   ```
 * `addArea` adds an [AreaLayer](./src/layers/AreaLayer.ts).
 This will add an area underneath
-the traces to the graph.
+the traces that specify `{ fill: true }` property in their config to the graph.
   ```ts
   chart.addArea();
   ```